|McLaughlin Canyon (Tonasket)

 The canyon cliffs are gneiss, and up to 500' tall in areas.
 Most of the rock on the north and east sides of the county road is private, although there are small sections of cliff around the trailhead, as well as an extensive section of cliffs to the north which are public.
 There are also several good bouldering sites on both public and private lands.

 All the rock south of the road is public (BLM), and there are many cracks and corners and a few faces that can be led with gear (and if local legends are to be believed, most have been).
-But there are no fixed top anchors, or bolts on any of the routes and so the climbing is currently strictly old school trad and a true adventure.
-Take a full rack of cams and nuts, a scrub brush, and helmet!
-There are also some great bouldering sites, but no matter where you hike or climb here be alert for rattle snakes.
+Currently there are no fixed top anchors, or bolts on the big Main Canyon walls, and so the climbing is strictly old school trad and a true adventure on them.
+It is best to preinspect and clean routes on rappel as the rock tends to be brittle with plenty of loose debris laying around.

 From "The Junction" in Tonasket travel south on Hwy 97 for 4 miles and turn left just before the Janus Bridge.
 Follow Janus Rd for 0.3 miles, and turn left up McLaughlin Canyon Rd.
 Park on the right after 1.6 miles (elevation 1450'), and enjoy the gentle mile long trail down the main South Canyon, which was devastated by fire in 2007, but still makes for a beautiful hike.